WCWN: News operation

 As WMHQ, it partnered with NBC affiliate WNYT to launch the market's first prime time newscast at 10 which ran from 1996 until 1998.
 The broadcast was canceled due to a lack of support.
 At the outset of the station's relaunch as WEWB, there was a chance Tribune would launch a news department possibly with some support from another station in the area.
 These plans were indefinitely put on hold after Tribune put a news freeze in place and did not consider such a launch to be a priority.

 Newscasts would not return to the station until the start of 2007 when Freedom moved an hour-long extension of WRGB's weekday morning show at 7 from WNYA to this channel (currently known as The CW 15 Morning News).
 This happened because, at the time, WCWN had higher ratings than WNYA.
-Rumors soon circulated about WRGB launching a prime time show at 10 on this station to compete with Fox affiliate WXXA-TV.
-However, the moving of a second run of Dr. Phil to the time slot put those plans on hold.
 On January 14, 2008, the morning news on WCWN began to be produced in high definition.
 A day earlier, WRGB became the first station in the market to make the upgrade.

 On September 24, 2008, WRGB started airing a weeknight prime time newscast in high definition on WCWN.
 Originally known as The CBS 6 News 10 at 10 and airing for ten minutes, it featured the top stories of the day along with an updated weather forecast.
 On October 18, 2010, this was expanded to thirty minutes and renamed The CW 15 News at 10.
 The format on WCWN became unique to the market and is different compared with newscasts seen on WRGB.
 There is more fast-paced reporting along with original stories and various features.
 The weekday morning and prime time newscasts are streamed live on WRGB's website.
 In the past, WCWN has also occasionally aired that channel's 11 o'clock news during CBS' coverage of NCAA March Madness.
 Currently, it airs WRGB's Saturday 6 and 11 p.m. and Sunday 6:30 and 11 p.m. newscasts whenever the main channel cannot do so, due to CBS Sports coverage.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Capital District television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Capital District television stations:

 From its launch in 2006 until October 1, 2007, WCWN offered The Tube on its second digital subchannel and Time Warner digital cable.
 On November 1, 2008, WCWN-DT2 relaunched as an affiliate of This TV, then shortly thereafter swapped subchannels with WRGB and took Universal Sports.
 WCWN-DT2 went dark again on January 1, 2012, when Universal Sports moved to cable only status and later shut down altogether.